N129BZ/Stratux-UDP-AHRS/README.md

 # Parse Stratux UDP port 4000 AHRS messages
 This node app parses Stratux AHRS UDP messages on port 4000.
-This implementation uses the Kaitai struct compiler to generate javascript code that will decode the incoming byte array.
+This implementation uses the Kaitai struct compiler to generate javascript that will decode the incoming byte array.

 ###
    At run time, requires a reference to KaitaiStream, which is installed as part of the Kaitai struct compiler.
 The compiler generates your preferred language from the ahrs.ksy yaml file.